• Skip to primary navigation

 • Place the diced tomatoes, 1/2 cup of the vegetable stock, oregano, and chipotle peppers in the blender and process until smooth.

-• In a large sauté pan over medium-heat, add water and onion, cook for 3 -4 minutes, until the onion is translucent and soft.
+• In a large sauté pan over medium-heat, add oil and onion, cook for 3 -4 minutes, until the onion is translucent and soft.
 Add the garlic and continue to cook, stirring for 1 minute.

 • Add sweet potato and carrot to the pan and cook for 5 min stirring often.